 Head remains well back behind the ball through impact

 Right shoulder rotates towards target and right forearm rolls over the left to release the club

 Finish facing the target in a tall balanced position

 It is very important to make sure that your driver has enough loft and that you are using a club with the proper flex and length of shaft.
 A properly fit driver will allow you to hit the center of the club face more often and give you the ideal combination of high launch and low backspin.
 Centeredness of contact along with a high launch and low backspin will result in more distance and accuracy off the tee.
-The latest technology in drivers such as the new Callaway Epic, Titleist 917, and TaylorMade M1/M2 allow you to add loft, reduce backspin, and fine tune directional control using various weight and hosel configurations.
-As a proud owner of a FlightScope X3 Launch Monitor, I am able to really dial in driver settings.
-This device allows me to determine the proper settings for you by analyzing the data received after each shot.
+The latest technology in drivers such as the new Callaway Paradym, Titleist TSR, and TaylorMade Stealth 2 allow you to add loft, reduce backspin, and fine tune directional control using various weight and hosel configurations.
+I always recommend scheduling a fitting at your local Golf Galaxy.
+They use TrackMan Launch Monitors to allow them to determine the proper settings for you by analyzing the data received after each shot.
 The numbers do not lie and you may be surprised how dramatically your drives can improve simply by switching to a new properly configured driver.
-Please do not hesitate to contact Mike to schedule a driver fitting and get more help on your setup and swing.